LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 among predictors in the right half of each panel.
-The probability of participant response to target items was higher (Figure \ref{accuracy}A), and response to foils was lower (Figure \ref{accuracy}D) in maintain- versus switch-attention trials.
-A similar trend (not statistically significant) was seen when comparing subject populations (Figure \ref{accuracy}B,E), though there was a significant difference between the control and listening difficulty groups in spurious responses (where neither target nor foil were present;
+The probability of participant response to target items was higher (Figure \ref{accuracy}A), and response to foils was lower (Figure \ref{accuracy}D) in maintain- versus switch-attention trials.  <!--A similar trend (not statistically significant) was seen when--> When comparing subject populations, there was a significant difference between the control and listening difficulty groups in spurious responses (where neither target nor foil were present;
-Figure \ref{accuracy}H).
-For the cue type predictor, both spatial and non-spatial cue conditions showed the same pattern relative to the baseline mixed-cue condition: reduced response to targets, and elevated response to both foil items and items that were neither target nor foil (Figure
+Figure \ref{accuracy}H) but not when comparing response to target or foil items (Figure \ref{accuracy}B,E).
+For the cue type predictor, both spatial and non-spatial cue conditions showed the same pattern relative to the mixed-cue condition: reduced response to targets, and elevated response to both foil items and items that were neither target nor foil (Figure
 \ref{accuracy}C,F,I).
 Mean d′ values for each condition, which incorporate